sampsyo/cs6120/content/blog/2020-12-09-slp/index.md

 ## Performance Comparison

 The authors chose to use a benchmark suite that consists of multimedia and scientific programs.
-These process heavy amounts of data, e.x. matrix multiplication or color conversion.
-Their experimental platform was a Motorola processor with an AltiVec co-processor, i.e. all vector instructions work on the coprocessor and all sequential operations on the main unit.
+These process heavy amounts of data, e.g., matrix multiplication or color conversion.
+Their experimental platform was a Motorola processor with an AltiVec co-processor, i.e., all vector instructions work on the coprocessor and all sequential operations on the main unit.
 Any movement between the vector registers and sequential registers must pass through memory.